sbsce/cyubeVR-VoxelAPI-Modding/README.md

 In the extracted folder, go into the folder `ProjectFolder`.
 Then double click the `Code.sln` file.

 For this, you do need to have Visual Studio 2022 installed.
 It's a free software.
-If you have not yet installed, [simply CLICK HERE and download and install it.](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&channel=Release&version=VS2022&source=VSLandingPage&cid=2030&passive=false)
+If you have not yet installed, [simply CLICK HERE and download and install it.](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&channel=Release&version=VS2022&source=VSLandingPage&cid=2030&passive=false).
+During installation, when it asks you what "Workloads" should be installed, select "Desktop development with C++".

 If you have it correctly installed, double-clicking the `Code.sln` will show you this screen: